Practical information

 - For Taolu there is an additional 15 EUR per extra competition class.

-- The registration fee is to be paid in advance in the online registration system, Smoothcomp, by credit card.
+- The registration fee must be paid in advance through the online registration system, Smoothcomp, by credit card.

 - Registration is open!